The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Deformed symplectic cohomology

 \begin{proof} From \eqref{eq:commutationalphaeq} and the definition of the differential \eqref{eq:qs1-complex} we see that, in the notation from \eqref{eq:deformedS1liemodule},

 The fact that $\nabla_{u\partial_{q}}$ is a cochain map is therefore an immediate consequence of the ``Cartan homotopy relation''

-To prove \eqref{eq:cartan0}, we look at how these moduli spaces can degenerate in codimension $1$, beginning with the type (B) moduli spaces: \begin{itemize} \itemsep.5em \item As in previous situations, the boundary strata where $\sigma_{i+1} = \sigma_i$ contribute nothing.
-This is also true of the stratum where the domain lies in $\partial_{\sigma_{w-1} = \sigma_w} \mathring{\AC}_{m,r,w}^{(B)}$; again, the Floer data are then pulled back from a lower-dimensional parameter space.
+To prove \eqref{eq:cartan0}, we look at how these moduli spaces can degenerate in codimension $1$, beginning with the type (B) moduli spaces: \begin{itemize} \itemsep.5em \item As in previous situations, the boundary strata where $\sigma_{i+1} = \sigma_i$ contribute nothing; the Floer data are then pulled back from a lower-dimensional parameter space.

 \item We can have Floer breaking or marked points colliding at some of the $(z_1,\dots,z_m)$.
 There are two cases to consider, depending on whether these degenerations involve the distinguished marked point $z_{1}$ or not.
 The degenerations which do not involve the distinguished marked point $z_{1}$ contribute nothing, by the argument from Remark \ref{rem:MCcancel}.
-The degenerations which do involve $z_{1}$ a priori contribute a term with $\delta^{\operatorname{diag}}_q(\partial_q\alpha)$ inserted into $z_1$:
+The degenerations which do involve $z_{1}$ a priori contribute a term with $\delta^{\operatorname{diag}}_q(\partial_q\alpha)$ inserted into $z_1$,

 But \eqref{eq:ell1alpha} shows that $\delta_q^{\operatorname{diag}}(\partial_q\alpha)=0$, so this term vanishes as well.

 \item We can have cylindrical breaking at $\pm \infty$, which corresponds to the terms $\delta_{S^1} \circ \mathit{KH}_{(B)}$ and $\mathit{KH}_{(B)} \circ \delta_{S^1,q}$.
 More precisely (taking into account the ordering conventions used in our discussion of orientations), the first case is the type (B) counterpart of \eqref{eq:type-a-orientation-1}, which explains why it appears with a $-1$ sign; and the second case is the counterpart of \eqref{eq:type-a-orientation-2}, hence the $+1$ sign.